West Bengal Board Class 11 Chemistry Question Paper

 Option c – D₂O

-Air is said to be saturated when –
+Air is considered saturated when –

-(c) It blows over the barren land
+(c) It passes over dry land

 (a) Sodium nitrate